LAION-AI/vocalino_v0.1_voice_acting_pipeline/README.md

 ### The Concept: "Directing" AI Speech

-Vocalino v0.1 was built to solve the limitation of existing open-source audio models.
+Vocalino v0.1 was built to solve the limitation of existing open-weights and open-source audio models.
 Standard Text-to-Speech (TTS) can generate emotions but usually with random voices.
 Standard Voice Conversion (VC) can clone a specific person but requires pre-acted source audio.

-To our knowledge, Vocalino is the **first open pipeline** that decouples **vocal identity** from **performance style**.
+To our knowledge, Vocalino is the **first open pipeline** (using open-weights models and open post-training data) that decouples **vocal identity** from **performance style**.
 By chaining advanced stylistic generation with high-fidelity voice conversion, Vocalino lets you "cast" an actor (via a reference clip) and "direct" them (via text prompts like *"whisper with trembling fear"* or *"shout with overwhelming joy"*).
 The result is a unified audio file that sounds like your target speaker performing exactly the way you instructed.

 ### Architecture